Cultural, Spiritual, Religious, and Language-Responsive Care

 Bias, mistrust, and humility

-Patients may enter oncology care with mistrust because of racism, ableism, transphobia, immigration fear, prior medical harm, or dismissal of symptoms.
-Cultural humility means recognizing that the nurse may not know the patient's experience and should invite correction.
-Apologizing for confusion, using the patient's name and pronouns, explaining delays, and following through on commitments help rebuild trust.
+Patients may enter oncology care with mistrust rooted in racism, ableism, transphobia, immigration fear, prior medical harm, or symptom dismissal.
+The nurse rebuilds trust by apologizing for confusion, using the patient's correct name and pronouns, explaining delays, and following through on commitments.

 • Ask what matters to the patient.